Patty Jenkins: 2015–present: Breakthrough and worldwide fame

 In December 2020, Disney announced that Jenkins was hired to direct Rogue Squadron, a Star Wars spin-off film inspired by the group of starfighter pilots of the same name.
 The film was scheduled to be released on December 22, 2023.
-Jenkins will be the first female director to helm a Star Wars film but is not the first female director within the overall franchise.
+Jenkins would be the first female director to helm a Star Wars film, but not the first female director within the overall franchise.
 In June 2021, The Hollywood Reporter reported that Matthew Robinson had been hired by Lucasfilm to write the script.
 In November 2021, it was reported that the film's production had been delayed due to scheduling conflicts with other projects Jenkins was developing.
 In September 2022, Disney removed Rogue Squadron from their release schedule.
 The film was then shelved in March 2023.
+In March 2024, Jenkins revealed that following the cancellation of the third Wonder Woman film, she had returned to Rogue Squadron, finalizing a deal with Lucasfilm prior to the 2023 Writers Guild of America strike, and that she now "owes" a new draft of the script.

 Other work

-Jenkins, Wonder Woman actresses Gal Gadot and Lynda Carter, DC Entertainment President Diane Nelson, and U.N.
+Jenkins, Wonder Woman actresses Gal Gadot and Lynda Carter, DC Entertainment President Diane Nelson and U.N.
 Under-Secretary General Cristina Gallach appeared at the United Nations on October 21, 2016, the 75th anniversary of the first appearance of Wonder Woman, to mark the character's designation by the United Nations as its "Honorary Ambassador for the Empowerment of Women and Girls".
 The gesture was intended to raise awareness of UN Sustainable Development Goal No. 5, which seeks to achieve gender equality and empower all women and girls by 2030.
 The decision was met with protests from UN staff members who stated in their petition to UN Secretary-General Ban Ki-moon that the character is "not culturally encompassing or sensitive", and served to objectify women.
 As a result, the character was stripped of the designation, and the project ended December 16.